 Before Travel

-Make sure that you have a passport valid for at least 6 months from the arrival date with proof of onward passage
+Make sure that you have a passport valid for at least 6

 As for visas, please pay attention to the following :